jakeepia/30-Scenarios-with-SQL/README.md

 select ProductID from Production.WorkOrder where OrderQty > 20000
   </pre>
-  --Query 1
+-- Query 1

 ![](Images/15a.JPG)

-Name of Products from another Table
+-- Name of Products from another Table

 <pre>
 select ProductID, Name from Production.Product
   </pre>
-  --Query 2
+-- Query 2

 <pre>
 select ProductID, Name from Production.Product